 When to give supplements with a cup (or a spoon or eyedropper):

-- When baby has not yet learned how to latch onto the breast,
+- Baby has not yet learned how to latch onto the breast

-- When baby is having problems with nipple confusion
+- Baby is having problems with nipple confusion

-- When it’s likely that baby will need supplementation for a relatively short period of time
+- It’s likely that baby will need supplementation for a relatively short period of time

 - When an older breastfed baby refuses the bottle